(Dis)Conference: Hacking the Bureaucracy attracts over 150 people to discuss open government and new technologies for the public sector

 In the afternoon, panels featuring members of the government and academics and the Sessão Pitaco$ (a pitch session intended for public participation) were the major events.
 Dr. Alexis Wichowski participated in the panel “Technology and the State: Us Against Them?” alongside with Rafael Vivolo (Mgov), Barbara Paes (Artigo19) and Marco Konopacki (ITS).

-The event was designed so that two discussions were always happening simultaneously, which at the end of the day, accounted to five (5) panels and one (1) pitch session.
+The event was designed so that two discussions were always happening simultaneously, which at the end of the day, accounted for five panels and one pitch session.
 Having five different panels made it possible to address many issues in a more focused and specific way, deepening the discussion of the themes.
 The panels addressed themes such as “Open Government: Within and Without - A Toolkit for Transparency”, “Technology and the State: Us Against Them?”, “See to Believe: How to (and Why) Give Data a Soul Through Visualization”, “Bureaucratic Entrepreneurship: How to Select and Form Civil Servants That Innovate?” and “Open to Business: State, Technology and Entrepreneurship”.